dhocker/athomedmx/README.md

 **Error Response:** {"command": "start", "result": "ERROR", "messages": ["Script file does not exist"], "scriptfile": "x.dmx"}

+Note that the messages property is a list.
+Script compilation errors will typically produce a multi-line message.

 ### Stop Script Execution
 The stop command terminates execution of the current script.
 If no script is running, the command is ignored.